tsaie79/DefectWeb/README.md

 sh run-docker.sh
 ```
 - The environment variable `HOST` is used to set the IP address of the database server.
 Please check the script `run-docker.sh` for more details.
+- The environment variable `RAWDATA_MOUNT_POINT` is used to set the mount point of the raw data.
+Please check the script `run-docker.sh` for more details.
 - This will run the docker image in the interactive mode.
 The container shell will be opened in the background.
 To access the container shell, run the following command in the terminal:
 ```bash
 docker exec -it CONTAINERID /bin/bash